 Your personal network also includes your existing team.
 If you are looking to extend the team, your colleagues are in a very good position to judge who might be a good fit, and they might just know the right person.
 Actively encourage your colleagues to think about possible candidates, and to invite people from their networks to apply.

 I also started telling people that we are looking to hire in personal conversations at events, and actively invited people to apply who I thought might be a good fit.
 You have to decide for yourself where you draw the line; I invited two people to apply at my best friend’s Halloween party.
-They would have found out about the job if I hadn’t been so forward.
+They would never have found out about the job if I hadn’t been so forward.

 If the pond is empty, fish in a different pond